ayoungh/HTML5-Blank-WordPress-Theme/README.md

+# Adding Sass to the great starter theme from Todd Motto

 # [HTML5 Blank](http://html5blank.com)

 HTML5 Blank is a powerful shell for rapidly deploying your WordPress projects.
 Get developing in minutes, with the robust, preloaded shell.
 HTML5 Blank.